RamiKrispin/awesome-ds-setting/README.md

 ### Set global Git ignore file

 The global `.gitignore` file enables you to set general ignore roles that will apply automatically to all repositories in your machine.
 This is useful when having repetitive cases of files you wish to ignore by default.
-A good example on Mac is the system file -.DS_Store, which is auto-generated on each folder, and you probably do not want to commit it.
+A good example on Mac is the system file - `.DS_Store`, which is auto-generated on each folder, and you probably do not want to commit it.
 First, let's create the global `.gitignore` file using the `touch` command:

 ``` shell
 touch ~/.gitignore